Intensive Care Unit Clinical Nurse, RN, BSN (Medical ICU)

 LICENSURE AND/OR CERTIFICATION: Current D.C. license as a Registered Professional Nurse upon hire.
 Certification in Basic Life Support.
 Certification in specialty or related specialty preferred.

-EXPERIENCE: Experience to meet unit criteria.
-At least two (2) years of recent acute care experience preferred.
+EXPERIENCE: To meet unit criteria, at least two (2) years of recent acute care experience preferred.
 Two years of ICU experience preferred.

 SPECIAL KNOWLEDGE/SKILLS/ABILITIES: Ability to perform the nursing technologies.
 Effective verbal and written communication skills.
 Ability to set priorities and work under stress.